 - Entertainment value – Let’s face it, yoga is not for everyone.
 Some people may find the practice boring, tedious and even stressful (the complete opposite of what you’re trying to achieve).
 Some people may not be able to get themselves psyched up enough to do it, and that’s fine.
 But this means they could miss out on a lot of benefits from the practice.
 The good thing about Doga is that it adds another element to yoga that makes it more fun for a lot of people, especially dog lovers.

 - Socialization – Finally, for you and your pup, Doga provides an opportunity to meet with other pet owners when you go to a class.
-If dog parks aren’t your thing, then this could be a great way to get out of the house, meet new people, and potentially make some friends.
+If dog parks aren’t your thing, then this could be a great way to get out of the house, meet new people, and potentially make some friends and mentally stimulate your dog.
 For your dog, this could be an important step in getting him used to other dogs and people.
 Socialization is also important for your dog, as this means he might be more well-behaved on walks, at the groomer’s, and elsewhere in public.

 Although Doga is slowly gaining popularity, there are arguments against it, so let’s talk about those as well just so that you’re aware before actually starting to do yoga with your dog.

 RELATED: 10 Tips On How To Calm Down A Dog